Dmitry-Skachkov/Wannier90_examples/Example_5/README.md

 # Monolayer MoS<sub>2</sub> example

-In this example we build tigh-binding model for MoS<sub>2</sub> for VBM, CBM, and CBM+1 bands using 3 Wannier functions.
+This example uses 11 orbital model for MoS<sub>2</sub>: 5 d-orbitals for Mo, and 3 p-orbitals for each S atom.

 Generate k-mesh with *kmesh.pl* utility from /Wannier90/utility/ folder